oracle-livelabs/oci/oci-cis-landing-zone/02-upload/upload.md

 Make sure that an appropriate Compartment is chosen for the _Create in Compartment_ field as well before moving on.

 Once satisfied with the current settings for the stack, click the __Next__ button on the bottom-left corner of the UI and move onto _Lab 2: Configure Variables for Basic Deployment_.

+## Next Step

+Continue to go over the configurations for a basic, 3-tier network deployment.